nod-ai/SHARK-Studio/shark/examples/shark_inference/stable_diffusion/stable_diffusion_amd.md

 Download the latest Windows SHARK SD binary [here](https://github.com/nod-ai/SHARK/releases/download/20221216.392/shark_sd_20221216_392.exe).
 Accept if Windows warns of an unsigned .exe.

+Notes:
+* Your browser may warn you about downloading a exe file
+* The first run may take about 10-15 minutes when the models are downloaded and compiled.
+The download could be about 5GB.

 #### Access Stable Diffusion on http://localhost:8080/?__theme=dark